ozzpy/php-security/README.md

     // ... your php code ...
 ?>
 ```
-Now you can send nay kind of log to your SECTHEMALL account! for example, you can send a log for each successful login:
+Now you can send any kind of log to your SECTHEMALL account! for example, you can send a log for each successful login:
 ```php
 <?php
     require_once('/var/www/html/secthemall-webapp-client/functions.php');